TryItOnline/cixl/README.md

 [t]
 ```

-The ```if``` function may be used to branch on a condition, it calls '?' implicitly so you can throw any value at it.
+The ```if``` statement may be used to branch on a condition, it calls '?' implicitly so you can throw any value at it.

 ```
 > 42 if 'not zero' 'zero'